Markets

 Management also announced an increase in the quarterly dividend to $0.65 from $0.59.

-On the conference call, CEO Hock Tan said the mystery $10 billion new customer announced during the previous quarter’s earnings call was Anthropic, maker of the Claude chatbot.
-He added that they’ve received an additional $11 billion order from Anthropic, and have also secured a $1 billion order from a fifth major customer for AI chips.
+On the conference call, Tan said the mystery $10 billion new customer announced during the previous quarter’s earnings call was Anthropic, maker of the Claude chatbot.
+He added that Broadcom has received an additional $11 billion order from Anthropic, and has also secured a $1 billion order from a fifth major customer for AI products.

-In fact, Broadcom’s 12-month forward price-to-earnings ratio stood at a record premium to rival Nvidia’s heading into this report, with Bank of America having argued that this means traders are pricing that the custom chip maker will take some AI market share away from the dominant incumbent.
+In fact, Broadcom’s 12-month forward price-to-earnings ratio stood at a record premium to rival Nvidia’s heading into earnings, with Bank of America having argued that this means traders are pricing that the custom chip maker will take some AI market share away from the dominant incumbent.

 More Markets